rudedudezz/Security-System/README.md

 2.NON-FUNCTIONAL REQUIREMENTS

-2.1	Summary of Non-functional Characters

-The non-functional requirements should describe the system's operation capabilities and constraints that enhance its functionality, including safety, reliability, etc.

-2.2	Non-functional Requirements
-2.2.1 System Security
+2.1 System Security
   •	The embedded system hardware design should fulfil the needs of system safety
   •	Use of sustainable hardware components
   •	Safe power supply for the system
   •	Safe operation in components and wire connection

-2.2.2 The software programming should fulfil the need of system safety
+2.2 The software programming should fulfil the need of system safety
   •	Data encryption when using password function
   •	Reliable coding to ensure the functionality of the system

-2.2.3 System Complexity
+2.3 System Complexity
   •	Reducing of the total number of wires/components when possible
   •	Optimization of the system by using different components